Jeronimo1520/Jeronimo1520/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions.
 - 🎓 &nbsp; Studying Systems engineering at Universidad de Medellín.
-- 🌱 &nbsp; Learning more about Web development, software engineering, data science, ML and AI
+- 🌱 &nbsp; Learning more about software engineering, data science, ML and AI
 - ✍️ &nbsp; Music, videogames, anime, and  movies as hobbies.

 <h3> 🛠 &nbsp;Learning...</h3>